Manakara Airport

 Manakara Airport is an airport in Manakara, Fitovinany, Madagascar, located on the east coast on the island.

 The Fianarantsoa-Côte Est railway crosses the runway of this airport, making it is one of only a few airports in the world that crosses a live railway line.
-The other two airports are Peshawar Airport in Pakistan and Gisborne Airport in New Zealand.
+The other current airport is Gisborne Airport in New Zealand.
+Peshawar Airport in Pakistan also formerly held this distinction, but the railway has now been closed.